klzgrad/naiveproxy/README.md

 On the server run `./caddy -quic` as the frontend and `./naive --listen=http://127.0.0.1:8080` behind it.
 See [Server Setup](https://github.com/klzgrad/naiveproxy/wiki/Server-Setup) for detail.

-For more information on parameter usage, see [USAGE.txt](https://github.com/klzgrad/naiveproxy/blob/master/USAGE.txt).
+For more information on parameter usage and format of `config.json`, see [USAGE.txt](https://github.com/klzgrad/naiveproxy/blob/master/USAGE.txt).
 See also [Parameter Tuning](https://github.com/klzgrad/naiveproxy/wiki/Parameter-Tuning) to improve client-side performance.

 ### Portable setup